 Emily was a member of the Goodwin Elementary faculty teaching 4th grade, 5th grade and technology literacy over her nine-year tenure.
 Emily earned her B.S. is Elementary Ed from CofC in 2001 and her M.Ed. in Educational Technology from USC in 2008.
 Her favorite part of working in IDL is facilitating a professional learning network of Elementary Technology Literacy special area teachers.

 Cynthia Wiggins-McFadden grew up in Berkeley County, South Carolina.
 She is a 1998 graduate of Timberland High School.
 She received a B.S from South Carolina State University in Early Childhood Education and a M.Ed. from Lesley University in Technology in Education.
-Cynthia began her teaching career in Williamsburg County, South Carolina where she taught 2nd and 3rd grade for six years.
+Cynthia began her teaching career in Williamsburg County, South Carolina where she taught 2nd and 3rd grade.
 In August 2008, Cynthia began working as an Instructional Technology Coach in Prince William County, Virginia.
-In 2011 Cynthia earned an ESOL endorsement through Regent University in Virginia Beach.
 Cynthia has over fifteen years of experience as an educator working with students and adults of various ages and from various backgrounds.

 Amy’s passion is discovering innovative ways to to engage students, foster opportunities for creativity and collaboration, and promote student achievement through the use of educational technology.
 In January 2011, she was one of three teachers in CCSD selected to participate in the 1:1 iPad pilot at Drayton Hall Elementary.
 She has taught both third and fifth grade in 1:1 iPad classrooms and has worked with K-12 teachers throughout CCSD assisting them with incorporating iPads as a learning tool.
 She received a B. A. in History with a minor in Middle and Secondary Social Studies Education and a Master’s degree in Elementary Education, both from the College of Charleston.